-This article presents how to vizualise the total solar eclipse on the most renowned geographical tool, the Google Earth.
-The ways of use the Google Earth are various.
+This article presents how to visualize the total solar eclipse on the most renowned geographical tool, Google Earth.
+The ways of using Google Earth are various.
 To learn more about it you can check my previous article where I listed examples of using this amazing software.
 Previously I used Google Earth to generate the flood simulation.

-Foregoing option to imagine the total solar eclipse in the Google Earth are .kmz files for solar eclipses since 1960 to 2099 provided for public by Xavier Jubier.
-Those files will draw the solar eclipses paths and limits across the Earth’s surface.
-Every solar eclipse path contains the umbral northern and southern limit of solar eclipse (plotted in black) and central line (plotted with blue).
-All files has been synchronized with the ‘Five Millennium Canon of Solar Eclipses’ tool.
+Foregoing option to imagine the total solar eclipse in the Google Earth is displaying in .kmz files for solar eclipses from 1960 to 2099 provided for the public by Xavier Jubier.
+Those files will draw the paths and limits of the solar eclipses across the Earth’s surface.
+Every solar eclipse path contains the umbral northern and southern limit of a solar eclipse (plotted in black) and central line (plotted with blue).
+All files have been synchronized with the ‘Five Millennium Canon of Solar Eclipses’ tool.

-Those .kmz files doesn’t show you the Moon’s shadow movement.
-To see how would total solar eclipse occur in your area you need to refer to animations attached on the YouTube.
-Usually you are able to find many shadow movement movies about forthcoming solar eclipse.
-At this moment there are many visual stuff about TSE 2017.
+Those .kmz files don’t show you the Moon’s shadow movement.
+To see how would total solar eclipse occurs in your area you need to refer to animations attached on YouTube.
+Usually, you are able to find many shadow movement movies about the forthcoming solar eclipse.
+At this moment there is much visual stuff about TSE 2017.
 See the examples here on the Eclipse 2017 main page.

 All animations are based mainly on Michael Zeiler’s eclipse maps.
-On his main website you can see probably the best prepared eclipse maps in the World.
-Besides the eclipse-maps.com will tell you the story how the eclipse maps has been developed since 17th century to the present day.
-However for you the most interesting thing probably will be gallery for the most up-to-date eclipse maps.
+On his main website, you can see probably the best-prepared eclipse maps in the World.
+Besides, the eclipse-maps.com will tell you the story of how the eclipse maps have been developed since the 17th century to the present day.
+However, for you, the most interesting thing probably will be a gallery for the most up-to-date eclipse maps.
 There are several hundred eclipse maps that are being developed with GIS software applied to millions of eclipse calculations.

 I prepared my own way to create the total solar eclipse animation, which I would like to show in this two-piece article.